kobuki-base/kobuki_core/README.md

 ## Documentation

 The Kobuki ecosystem contains several repositories and packages that get bundled together.

-Matching this repository's release branches with the relevant documentation release:
+Refer to the documentation release relevant to the branch/version of *kobuki_core* you are using:

 | Kobuki Core Branch | Kobuki Documentation Release |
 |:------------------:|:----------------------------:|